Andrea Danzi

-Andrea Danzi (born 25 February 1999) is an Italian professional footballer who plays as a midfielder for Cittadella in the Italian Serie B.
+Andrea Danzi (born 25 February 1999) is an Italian professional footballer who plays as a midfielder.

 Club career

 Born in San Martino Buon Albergo, Danzi spent his entire youth career with Hellas Verona and rose quickly through their youth sides.
 On 2 July 2017, he signed his first professional contract with them, keeping him at Hellas Verona until 2021.
 Danzi made his professional debut for Hellas Verona in a 1–0 Serie A loss to U.S. Sassuolo Calcio on 18 April 2018.

 On 25 January 2021, he moved to Ascoli on loan.

 On 25 June 2021, he signed with Cittadella.

+On 5 July 2024, Danzi joined Foggia on a two-year contract.